 There is a minimum of four board meetings a year.
 At least two will be in-person meetings and two will be teleconferences.
-The fall meeting is generally held the day before the NRPA Annual Conference (2022 Phoenix) to support full board participation in the NRPA Annual Conference.
+The fall meeting is generally held the day before the NRPA Annual Conference (2023 Dallas) to support full board participation in the NRPA Annual Conference.
 The spring meeting is often held at NRPA headquarters in Ashburn, Virginia.
 The chair may seek an additional in-person board meeting with the agreement of the board.
 Board members are responsible for their own travel expenses.

 *Subject to change as needed

 Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development and Advocacy).
 Committees may meet virtually once a month, or on an as-needed basis.

 Purpose: To act on behalf of the Board of Directors to expedite decisions between meetings of the full Board of Directors.
 The Executive Committee shall have all of the authority of the Board of Directors, except for those matters that are reserved to the full Board of Directors in NRPA Bylaws Article V, Section 1.
 The committee shall perform an annual review and report on the Chief Executive Officer’s performance.
 The Committee is comprised of four officer positions (Chair, Past Chair [Chair’s 1st year] or Chair-elect [Chair’s 2nd year], Secretary and Treasurer) and two at-large members, appointed by the Chair of the Board.